ziarkowskaev/wolt_backend/README.md

 # GUIDE
+Application was created as a part of job application for Wolt internship 2023.

 In order to run application, write "sbt run" in your terminal.
 Application is running on http://localhost:9000/delivery You can see there default zero values assigned to variables,